πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Challenge 1: Extract a connect function

-Refactor the connection setup above into int connect_to_server(const char *host, int port), returning the socket fd.
-Return -1 on error.
+Refactor the connection setup above into int connect_to_server(const char *host, int port).
+Return the socket fd, or -1 on error.

 Challenge 2: Generic send/recv helpers